coleifer/huey/docs/troubleshooting.rst

     Example syntax: ``huey_consumer.py main_module.huey``

 Tasks not returning results
-    Ensure that you have specified a ``result_store`` when creating your :py:class:`Huey` object.
+    Ensure that you have not accidentally specified ``result_store=False`` when instantiating your :py:class:`Huey` object.

 Scheduled tasks are not being run at the correct time
     Check the time on the server the consumer is running on - if different from the producer this may cause problems.
-By default all local times are converted to UTC when calling ``.schedule()``, and the consumer runs in UTC.
+By default all local times are converted to UTC when calling ``.schedule()``, and the consumer itself runs in UTC.

 Greenlet workers seem stuck
     If you wish to use the Greenlet worker type, you need to be sure to monkeypatch in your application's entrypoint.
 At the top of your ``main`` module, you can add the following code: ``from gevent import monkey; monkey.patch_all()``.
+    Furthermore, if your tasks are CPU-bound, ``gevent`` can appear to lock up because it only supports cooperative multi-tasking (as opposed to pre-emptive multi-tasking when using threads).

 Testing projects using Huey
     If you don't have, or want, a redis server for running tests you can set